3MFConsortium/spec_materials/3MF Materials Extension.md

 When physically printing, display properties MUST be ignored.
 But when rendering on screen, the display color and display properties SHOULD be blended to provide a realistic preview.
 In cases where it is not obvious how to blend display properties (e.g. “multiply” blend between regular and metallic color) the consumer MAY ignore display properties and reduce both values to plain RGB.

 Printers MAY simulate the spraying of color on a material by printing the resulting color after blending the accumulated color with the accumulated alpha on top of the material actual color.
-The blending is an implicit “mix”, overriding the specified in the blendmethods, as:
+The blending is an implicit “mix”, overriding the method specified in the blendmethods, as:

     printColor.rgb = accumulatedColor.rgb * accumulatedColor.a + materialColor.rgb * (1 – accumulatedColor.a)